-Congratulations to Sajjan Grover (PhD student) for receiving the 2019 Mini-Grant Award sponsored by the UNL Department of Entomology.
+Congratulations to Sajjan Grover (PhD student) for receiving the 2019 Mini-Grant Award sponsored by the University of Nebraska-Lincoln Department of Entomology.

-Joe Louis has been featured in the UNL 2018-19 research report: Charting a Bold Future and Husker Researchers Tie CAREER Award Record
+Joe Louis has been featured in the University of Nebraska-Lincoln 2018-19 research report: Charting a Bold Future and Husker Researchers Tie CAREER Award Record